The Blog of Toledo Lucas County Public Library

 How does a pile of garbage become compost?
 Follow each step in the cycle-from collecting kitchen and yard waste to creating compost for your garden-in this fascinating book!

-Articles / Online Resources
+Composting Articles and Online Resources

 How to Compost – Better Homes and Gardens